robinweser/bredon/docs/api/bredon-validate/validate.md

 # `validate(property, value)`

-Validates a property by type-checking its value.
+Validates a CSS declaration using type-checking.

 #### Arguments
 1. `property` (*string*): The CSS property that should be validated
 2. `value` (*string*): The CSS value that is parsed and type-checked

 ##### Returns
-(*boolean*) Indicator if the property is valid or invalid
+(*boolean*) Indicator if the declaration is valid or invalid

 ##### Example